RossCr0ss/Produktet/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# How it works

+Before Angular app is started http request to get json configuration will be triggered.
+Request will be triggered from `core.module.ts` see `APP_INITIALIZER` provider.

+TODO restructure `db.json` to get json configuration depending on domain name.

+Configuration example:

+"layout": {
+  "template": "basic-layout"
+},
+"header": {
+  "template": "basic-header"
+},
+"footer": {
+  "template": "basic-footer"
+}

+`layout` is type of template that will be used.
+Different layouts can have different positions of child elements. `layout` is mandatory for every page.
+See `basic-layout.component.html`.

+`header, footer, menu` and other components are elements that will be rendered inside one layout.

+`dynamic-loader` is main component in the application.
+Component is responsible for loading all dynamic modules.